Attending an upcoming IIA in-person seminar or conference? Here are a few things to know as you prepare for your professional development experience.

 The IIA books training venues primarily with a single vendor, Attune.
 Our ongoing relationship helps us work closely with Attune to take appropriate precautions to protect the health and well-being of our training attendees.
 Attune has established safety protocols that are followed in all its locations and affiliate locations.

-How does the training facility address
+How does the training facility address safety concerns?

 What safety measures are in place for common areas?